SWxTREC/h3lioviz/README.md

 * push the changes and the new tag to the remote repo
 * merge the version changes back into the dev branch

-### Deploy to AWS
+### Deploy production to AWS

-Run this Jenkins job https://jenkins-build.lasp.colorado.edu/job/swx-h3lioviz-prod/ to make a production build.
-Currently there is a manual step to deploy to the production AWS environment.
-Notify Brian McClellan or Greg Lucas to do this step.
-In future this will be automated.
+To make a production build and deploy to AWS, run this Jenkins job https://jenkins-build.lasp.colorado.edu/job/swx-trec-prod/.